huohuoren4/docs/python/pytest/reference_guides/api_reference/fixtures.md

     - **copy_example**(`name=None`)

-        Copy file from project’s directory into the testdir.
+        Copy file from project’s directory into the `testdir`.

         *Parameters*: